Degrees of Comparison of Adjectives

 The superlative degree compares three or more objects, people, or ideas.
 It is used to describe the highest level of intensity or difference between the three things being compared.
 For example, if someone is describing a person as "the tallest of the group," they are using the superlative degree of comparison.

-Comparison of adjectives examples
+Comparison of Adjectives Examples

-When it comes to using comparisons of adjectives in sentences, there are a few key points to keep in mind.
+When using comparisons of adjectives in sentences, there are a few key points to keep in mind.
 First, the degree of comparison must match the number of objects or people being compared.
 Second, the adjectives being compared must be in the same form.
 Third, the adjectives being compared must agree in gender and number.

 To illustrate these points, here are some examples of comparison of adjectives used in sentences:

-• Positive degree: She is a smart doctor.
+- Positive degree: She is a smart doctor.

-• Comparative degree: She is smarter than most other doctors.
+- Comparative degree: She is smarter than most other doctors.

-• Superlative degree: She is the smartest doctor in the city.
+- Superlative degree: She is the smartest doctor in the city.

-Here is another simple example:
+Here is another example:

-• Positive degree: The house is big.
+- Positive degree: The house is big.

-• Comparative degree: The house is bigger than the other one.
+- Comparative degree: The house is bigger than the other one.

-• Superlative degree: The house is the biggest of the three.
+- Superlative degree: The house is the biggest of the three.

 7

-Certain adjectives have irregular forms for comparison.
+Some adjectives have irregular forms for comparison.
 There are 5 common examples in English:

-• Good (better, best)
+- Good (better, best)

-• Bad (worse, worst)
+- Bad (worse, worst)

-• Little (less, least)
+- Little (less, least)

-• Far (farther/further, farthest/furthest)
+- Far (farther/further, farthest/furthest)

-• Many/much (more, most)
+- Many/much (more, most)

 Here is what these exceptions look like in sentences:

-• Positive degree: He is a good student.
+- Positive degree: He is a good student.

-• Comparative degree: He is better than his classmate.
+- Comparative degree: He is better than his classmate.

-• Superlative degree: He is the best student in the class.
+- Superlative degree: He is the best student in the class.

 Another example:

-• Positive degree: She is a bad dancer.
+- Positive degree: She is a bad dancer.

-• Comparative degree: She is worse than her sister.
+- Comparative degree: She is worse than her sister.

-• Superlative degree: She is the worst dancer in the competition.
+- Superlative degree: She is the worst dancer in the competition.

 Using Comparison of Adjectives in Sentences